Miroslav Šatan: Boston Bruins

-On January 2, 2010, Šatan signed a US$700,000 contract with the Boston Bruins for the remainder of the 2009–10 season.
+On 2 January 2010, Šatan signed a US$700,000 contract with the Boston Bruins for the remainder of the 2009–10 season.
 The contract included a no movement clause.
 He made his Bruins debut against the Ottawa Senators on January 5, finishing with a +2 plus-minus.
 He scored his first a goal as a Bruin on January 7 against Chicago Blackhawks goaltender Antti Niemi.
 On April 21, he scored the game-winning goal in double overtime to defeat the Buffalo Sabres and take a 3–1 lead in the Eastern Conference Quarterfinals.
-On April 26, Šatan then scored the series-winning goal over the Sabres with 5:11 remaining in the game.
+On April 26, Šatan then scored the series-winning goal over the Sabres with 5 minutes remaining in the game, which they won 4–3.

 Dynamo Moscow

 At the beginning of 2011, Šatan signed with Dynamo Moscow of the Kontinental Hockey League (KHL) until the end of 2010–11 season.
 The club opted not to renew his contract upon its expiry.